Micah found a new favorite place to curl up. He loves squeezing himself into small cozy cubbies:

 They hardly look like the same little boys, do they?

 My computer has died again, so I apologize for the long absence, but we are all doing great here.
 Micah is much better, now that he is four months post-op.
 I would say that he has now regained about 90% of his pre-op mobility.
 His head control is great again, he can sit unassisted for several minutes before he tires and lays down to rest, he is scooting around the house on his bottom quite a bit again, and I am seeing more and more climbing up and down from couches and chairs, although I still don't see him doing it for fun like he did before.
 But when there is a good reason, he can and will slide down off the couch or climb up onto a bed.
 The one thing I am really not seeing is weight-bearing while in a standing position, and it is not clear to me whether this is an issue of can't or won't.
 But we keep trying.
 Sounds like we may have a lead on a gait-trainer that might work for him.
 I can't even express how exciting it is every time I get another piece of equipment to make life better for my kids!
+Thank you for the prayers for Micah!
+We are so relieved to see some of his spunk coming back.
+It turns out that a lot of his crankiness and wanting to lay curled up doing nothing were most likely the results of some major constipation.
+This was revealed by his hip x-rays, and now that we are dealing with that, we are seeing a lot more activity and a lot more of that sweet dimple!

 Now if I could just figure out a way to get Micah one of these: